Citrin deficiency: Epidemiology

-Citrin deficiency was originally described in the Japanese population and considered a primarily East Asian condition.
-In recent years, however, patients across North America and Europe have been identified and the condition is now widely viewed as a pan-ethnic disease.
+Citrin deficiency was originally described in the Japanese population and considered to be primarily an East Asian condition.
+In recent years, however, patients have been identified across North America and Europe, and the condition is now viewed as a pan-ethnic disease.

 In Japan, citrin deficiency has an incidence rate of 1 in 17,000 based on the Japanese carrier rate of 1 in 65.
 The observed frequency of NICCD cases in Japan is similar to this incidence rate.
 However, the observed frequency of AACD cases is 1 in 100,000 to 1 in 230,000, which suggests that not all citrin deficiency patients will develop AACD.

 Estimated carrier rates have been reported in several Asian countries, as shown below: